-All individuals are entitled to free annual disclosure of their prescription history file from ExamOne / Quest Diagnostics, Inc. To obtain your file disclosure, call the ScriptCheck consumer request line by telephone at 1-844-225-8047.
+All individuals are entitled to an annual disclosure of their prescription history file from ExamOne / Quest Diagnostics, Inc. To obtain your file disclosure, call the ScriptCheck consumer request line by telephone at 1-844-225-8047.

-Background About the ExamOne ScriptCheck Prescription History Report from ExamOne / Quest Diagnostics, Inc.
+Background about the ExamOne ScriptCheck Prescription History Report from ExamOne / Quest Diagnostics, Inc.

 According to the LA Times, the company ExamOne sells a for-profit service called ScriptCheck that “exists to rat you out regardless of how diligent you are in trying to keep a sensitive matter under wraps.”

 More from the LA Times investigative report, “Your Prescription is Their Business”:

 ScriptCheck, offered by ExamOne, a subsidiary of Quest Diagnostics, is yet another example of data mining — using sophisticated programs to scour databases in search of people’s personal information and then selling that info to interested parties.